venkytv/botmand/examples/cuckoobot/README.md

 ```

 This copies the bot's config as well as the bot script to the
-default config directory: `~/teabot-engines`.
+default config directory: `~/botters-engines`.

-If `teabot` is already running, make it reload its engines:
+If `botters` is already running, make it reload its engines:

 ```
-pkill -HUP teabot
+pkill -HUP botters
 ```

 ### Usage